cyrusinnovation/lift-skeleton/README.md

 # Lift Skeleton

-This is a skeleton for developing Lift applications as multi-module Gradle or sbt projects; unit tests using ScalaTest and specs2 are demonstrated.
+This is a skeleton for developing Lift applications as multi-module Gradle or sbt projects; unit tests using ScalaTest and specs2 are demonstrated, as well as static code analysis using the Scalastyle style checker.
 The skeleton also includes a module for running Selenium tests driven by Cucumber for Scala and ScalaTest.
-For sbt, the Scalastyle style checker and the scct code coverage tool, along with their associated plugins, are also included.
+For sbt, the scct code coverage tool, along with its associated plugin, is also included.

 The Lift project is based on the lift_blank template project included in the Lift distribution.